greydanus/greydanus.github.io/assets/2020-07-30-optimizing-a-wing.markdown

 ### Optimization

 <div>
 <div style="display:inline">At this point, we have identified physical constraints and an objective.
 In the big picture, our goal is to change the wing mask so as to increase its overall lift-drag ratio as much as possible.
 The way to do this is to follow the gradient of the objective with respect to the wing shape.
-Luckily for us, there is a clever tool called Autograd which can compute that gradient analytically.
+Luckily for us, there is a clever tool called <a href="https://github.com/HIPS/autograd">Autograd</a> which can compute that gradient analytically.
 Once we have the gradient, all we have to do is take incremental steps in that direction until we don’t see additional improvements.
 When this process of gradient ascent is over, we can hope to see a wing.</div> <div id="autograd_info_toggle" onclick="hideShowAutograd()" style="cursor: pointer;display:inline">(+)</div>
 </div>

 <div id="autograd_info" style="display: none;"><i><b>A note on Autograd.</b> Amazingly, every mathematical operation we've described so far – from the wing masking operation to the advection and projection functions, to the lift-drag ratio – is differentiable.
 This is why we can use Autograd to compute the analytic gradient.
 Autograd uses <a href="https://en.wikipedia.org/wiki/Automatic_differentiation">automatic differentiation</a>, closely related to the <a href="http://www.dolfin-adjoint.org/en/latest/documentation/maths/2-problem.html">adjoint method</a>, to propagate gradient information backwards through the simulation until it reaches the parameters of the wing mask.
 We can do all of this in a one-line function transformation: <code>grad_fn = autograd.value_and_grad(get_lift_drag_ratio)</code>.</i></div>